 Section 1.
 RULES

 - 1. All matches will be played according the USTA Rules which can be found in “A Friend at Court” or at the website: www.usta.com-rules/officials: click on Rules, The Code.
 Except for any RIIL Special Rules listed below or in the manual/RIIL Bulletins.

-2. All individuals and team match play will be the best of three (3) sets, boys play traditional scoring with a 12 point Coman Tie Breaker, and girls play no ad scoring with a 12 point Coman Tie Breaker.
+2. All individuals and team match play will be the best of three (3) sets, using no ad scoring with a point 12 Coman Tie Breaker

 Coman Tie Breaker Procedure: This requires the tiebreaker to be played with the players changing ends after the 1st point and thereafter every 4 points.